krakend/krakend-documentation/backends/flatmap.md

 *   The wildcard `*` matches any key (property name, collection key name, or index)
 *   A `number` identifies the Nth-1 member of a collection, being `0` its first item.

 Operations always apply to ** the last item** in the arguments.
-For instance, a deletion of `a.b.c` deletes `c` but leaves `a.b` in the response.
+So, for instance, the deletion of `a.b.c` deletes `c` but leaves `a.b` in the response.

 ### Notation by example

-We are going to use an elementary JSON structure as an example of data representation.
+We will use an elementary JSON structure as an example of data representation.
 See below:

 ```json
 {